The Ukraine power plant fire was contained. But nuclear experts fear what’s to come in Russia’s war.

 “I would guess that Russia would rather those stations wouldn’t be there, but it cannot avoid them,” Pavel Podvig, the Geneva-based director of the Russian Nuclear Forces Project, wrote in an email.
 “On the other hand, Russia probably had a choice of not going there at all — there is no particular military value in taking control over these facilities.
 And that choice was not made.
 I would say it’s rather irresponsible.”

 Russia’s ambassador to the United Nations, Vasily Nebenzya, told the Security Council on Friday that the discussion about the Zaporizhzhia plant was “a false information attack, as if Russia had fired against the power plant.”
-The “plant and the surrounding areas have been placed under the protection of the Russian military.”
+The “plant and the surrounding areas have been placed under the protection of the Russian military,” he added.

 But Schneider said any fighting near the power plants was a tremendous risk.